Key estate planning considerations for business owners

 Read Time: 4 Min

-When preparing to pass down your business, consider a few questions that may result in a transition that supports the business and achieves other long-term goals.
+When preparing to pass down your business, consider a few questions that can help ensure a smooth transition that supports your company’s future and aligns with your long-term goals.

-1. If I had to leave my business today, without warning, what would happen to it?
+1. What if I had to leave my business today – without warning?

-Many business owners believe that when they leave their business it will be by choice, when they’re ready.
-But life can be unpredictable, and when and how you leave your business isn’t always under your control.
-Even good intentions—like wanting to have your children run the business together—can become more complex than you anticipated.
+Many business owners assume they’ll exit on their own terms.
+But life is unpredictable – and when and how you leave your business isn’t always under your control.
+Even good intentions—like wanting to have your children take over—can become more complex than you anticipated.

 Think about where your business is right now, and what would happen to it if you suddenly became disabled and had to stop working.
 These considerations can help you identify and focus on long-term priorities.

-2. What could disrupt my plans?
-Is my business and the next generation ready for what might happen?
+2. What could disrupt my plans and is the next generation ready?

-Even if you have a good idea of what you want to happen to your business, think about the potential complications.
-Is the next generation prepared for leadership?
+Even with a clear vision, complications can arise.
+Consider: Is the next generation prepared for leadership?
 Are your children or other heirs prepared to inherit your wealth?
 If something happened to you, would they have to sell your business at a discount?

 Actions you take now could make it more likely that your family or other heirs can run, or sell, the business as you want them to, but it will take advanced planning.
 You’ll want to take practical matters into consideration: Will extracting the money you need for life’s next adventure leave the company strapped for cash?
 Do you have a successor in mind?
 Questions like these can point you toward necessary concerns to take into account.